mcpaulafi/ot-harjoitustyo/documentation/usermanual.md

 You can go back to Settings or to station selection from the buttons on the bottom right of the window.

-Observation data from the stations is retrieved and updated in every 10-20 minutes.
+Observation data from the stations is retrieved and updated approximately in every 10 minutes.

 ![](./images/weather_1.png)

 ### In case some observation data is missing

 - Stations and/or connection to the station can be occassionally broken
-- Not all stations measure wind and/or temperature
+- Not all stations measure wind and/or temperature, this app does not know which (yet)
-- Stations usually send data every 10 minutes
+- Stations usually send new data every 10 minutes
 - App tries to get new data when observation time of a station is older than 10 minutes.
-If there is no new data, app will gradually slow down the frequency of asking up to 20 minutes
+If there is no new data, app will gradually slow down the frequency of queries up to 60 minutes